HMAckerman/GUImap/docs/HaydenAckermanTestPlanv3.md

 ## Staffing and Training Needs

-1. Staffing and Training

-> This testing does not require any special staffing or training.
+This testing does not require any special staffing or training.

 ## Responsibilities

-1. Responsibilities

-> This testing requires two team members to fulfill specialized roles:
+This testing requires two team members to fulfill specialized roles:

 -   Dr. Sean Hayes: Reviewing documentation, lead Quality Assurance engineer